Skip to Content

 Sunny Health and Fitness Folding Treadmill

-If you like running to music, this model has built-in speakers and an auxiliary cable that allows you to hook up your media player of choice.
-Your neighbors might not like it, but it gives you the ability to pound the pavement to a steady beat.
+If you enjoy running to music, this treadmill offers built-in speakers and an auxiliary cable to connect your media player.
+While your neighbors may not appreciate the noise, you’ll enjoy pounding the pavement to your favorite beat.

 What I Liked